BioroboticsLab/organization/README.md

 # BioroboticsLab

-Our projects are described in our [Wiki](https://github.com/BioroboticsLab/organization/wiki)
+You can find a project listing in our [Wiki](https://github.com/BioroboticsLab/organization/wiki)